novax-exchange/.github/challenge/mars-blockchain.md

 This assignment is designed by Michael Edge, the vice Global Blockchain Lead of AWS Profesional Service.

 This is the code test for a Blockchain Architect role at 2019

+Mostly, this assignment can be done by enterprise blockchain.